Anni-Bamwenda/Accenture-Project/README.md

 ### Machine Learning
 We are using logistic regression so our output will be a binary value of 1: Accenture should open a new office or 0: Accenture should not open a new office.
 Logistic regression model will learn from our training set, then hypertune/modify the features (columns) to give us better predictions.
+Model's outcome is mainly based on these factors:
+* Population density
+* No. of fortune 500 companies in a city
+* Population of the city

 INSERT IMAGES OF LOGISTIC REGRESSION